go-cristian/blog/Readme.md

 ## Delivery

-You can see this shit running locally by doing `npm run start` or you can go to `https://blog-29a6b.firebaseapp.com`.
+You can see this shit running locally by doing `npm install && npm run start` or you can go to `https://blog-29a6b.firebaseapp.com`.

 ## Thanks

 Thanks in advance for every comment.
-Please don't look so much at the "actions", that part is garbage, see how Promises are a complete nightmare to understand.